Conditions of Contest for Grand National Teams

 Exceptions will be considered in the following three situations:

-For further information regarding eligibility for the NABC Final Grand National team event, please refer to ACBL 2016-2017 Grand National Teams Conditions of Contest, District Membership – APPENDIX I (Board Item 082-36).
+For further information regarding eligibility for the NABC Final Grand National team event, please refer to the latest ACBL GNT Conditions of Contest.

-3. In setting up your game in ACBLscore, be sure to correctly identify the GNT game at the "event rating screen".
-Do not identify a game as a Unit Championship, unless you have been specifically approved by ACBL for a Unit GNT Sanction.
+- In setting up your game in ACBLscore, be sure to correctly identify the GNT game at the “event rating screen”.
+Do not identify a game as a Unit Championship, unless you have been specifically approved by ACBL for a Unit Championship GNT Sanction.